gschmutz/stream-processing-workshop/05c-stream-processing-using-ksql/README.md

 EMIT CHANGES;
 ```

-It  will now take much longer until we see a result, as the non-normal behavour is not occuring so often.
+It  will now take much longer until we see a result, as the non-normal behaviour is not occurring so often.
 So be patient!

 This is interesting data, but just seeing it in the KSQL terminal is of limited value.
 We would like to have that information available as a new Kafka topic, so we can further process it using KSQL or allow other subscriber to work with that information.

-## Use ksqlDB to constantly publish results to a new topic
+## Using ksqlDB to constantly publish results to a new topic

 For publishing the resulting data to a new Kafka topic, we first have to create the Kafka topic.